Think green bean casserole only so much better for you.

 The Rockettes Christmas show was starting the next day.

-OK this you need to know.
+This you need to know.

 First, good luck getting a cab in NYC.